Reminder Advertising: The Secret Weapon for Brand Domination

 It could be setting up a retargeting campaign.

-Or it's rethinking your email marketing strategy.
+Or, it’s time to rethink your email marketing strategy.

 Whatever it is, take action.